 Three steps to garnishing a glass.
 In photo 1, a lime wedge wets the rim of a glass on a wood table next to apples, a bottle of bourbon, a decanter, and a white bowl of cinnamon.
 In photo 2, the rim of the glass is being dipped in a brown plate of cinnamon sugar.
 In photo 3, the glass is filled with ice.

-Dip the rim of the glass in cinnamon sugar.
+Rub the rim of the glass with a lime wedge & dip the rim in cinnamon sugar.

 Three steps to making a ginger beer apple cider bourbon cocktail.
 In photo 1, a glass is filled with bourbon and apple cider on a wood table next to a bottle of bourbon, apples, a bottle of apple cider, and a white bowl of cinnamon.
 In photo 2, a bottle is pouring ginger beer into the glass.
 In photo 3, a hand is squeezing lime juice into the glass.

-Pour the bourbon, apple cider, ginger beer, & lime juice into the glass.
+Fill with ice & add the bourbon, apple cider, ginger beer, & lime juice.

-Add a couple of dashes of bitters & stir.
+Add a couple of dashes of bitters & stir well.
+Garnish with apple slices & enjoy!

 Are you using bitters properly?
 When you see a ‘dash’ of bitters, it doesn’t mean one measly drop!
 You want to give the bottle a good shake to get a full dash.
 (Also, use it like salt and pepper, meaning add the bitters to taste!)